-Note: Enable OS Optimized Defaults to meet the Microsoft(R) Windows 8 (R) certification requirement.
-When you change this setting, some other settings are changed automatically, such as CSM Support, UEFI/Legacy Boot, Secure Boot, and Secure RollBack Prevention.
+Note: Enable OS Optimized Defaults to meet the Windows 10 certification requirements.
+When you change this setting, some other settings are changed automatically, such as CSM Support, UEFI/Legacy Boot, Secure Boot, Secure RollBack Prevention, Intel Virtualization Technology, and Intel VT-d Feature.

-Discard Changes
+• Discard Changes